How to Pass Your ADI Part 3 Test

 - Remedial action

 In order to pass the Part 3 test, you must reach a satisfactory standard in each — at least a grade 4 to 6.
-If you score 3 or below in any of these areas a fail will be recorded.
+If you score 3 or below in any of these areas you will fail.

 During your training we will make sure you know how to resolve all faults across all PST’s to ensure you can pass.